 Key activities of Relationship Management function

 The responsibility of Relationship Management is to assist taxpayers to comply with their statutory obligations in the most efficient and effective manner through providing clarity and certainty to traders and taxpayers for their obligations and ensure delivery of a superior and differentiated service based on each taxpayer’s needs by making it easier for the traders and taxpayers to comply.

 The single point of contact for the taxpayer facilitates a more efficient service and permits regular interaction with a view to:

 - Obtaining a better understanding of the taxpayer’s business and the risk factors affecting compliance.

 - Informing taxpayers of any system/process developments and the impact thereof.

-- Planning the logistics of field audits.
+- Planning the logistics of all interactions with taxpayers.

 - Holding regular taxpayer education interventions with a view to alerting taxpayers to the implications of SARS modernisation agenda initiatives.

 - Providing taxpayers with training on eFiling/e@syFile and other SARS systems as well as facilitating the effective use of these systems.